BruceZhangReve/MoME/README.md

 ## 1. Abstract

 The non-stationary dynamics of real-world time series make accurate forecasting extremely challenging.
 To address this limitation, recent work has explored leveraging multi-modal signals, such as news reports, typically by aligning time series patches with language tokens in a shared embedding space.
 However, this strategy can be ill-suited for time series, due to the sparse and heterogeneous nature of temporal tokens.
 Prior empirical results also demonstrate that those models do not consistently outperform uni-modal baselines in many settings.
 In parallel, recent advances also show that Mixture-of-Experts (MoE) architectures are effective for time series modeling by enabling specialization across temporal patterns.
 These observations motivate us to explore a reliable form of cross-modal interaction based on the MoE framework.
 In this work, we introduce a new paradigm of multi-modal learning: use modality signals to directly modulate expert behavior, forming a lightweight yet expressive channel of modal interaction.
-Through comprehensive theoretical analysis and experiments, we show that this expert-modulation mechanism yields substantial improvements in multi-modal time series prediction.
+Through theoretical analysis and experiments, we show that this expert-modulation mechanism yields substantial improvements in multi-modal time series prediction.
 Beyond time series, our findings point to a broader implication: expert-level modulation offers a principled paradigm for multi-modal learning beyond token-level modeling.

 ## 2. Folder Structure